Squirkey89/Gino-s-Italian-Portfolio-project/README.md

    ![Introduction text to Restaurant](assets/readme-images/intro.png)

   * ### Takeaway<div id='id-take'/>
-    * This feature of is the takeaway section.
+    * This feature is the takeaway section.
 This is where the user will find out how to order.
     * This section of the website is useful to the user as it contains information for on how to order takeaway.
 ![Takeaway info](assets/readme-images/takeaway-info.png)